 - Years: 2002-2019

 - Operating Profits > 0 in all selected years.

-We obtained 57 U.S. retailers from which we calculated the IQR of operating profit margins before the depreciation (OMBD) of property, plant & equipment, and before the amortization of acquired intangibles:
+I obtained 57 U.S. retailers to calculate the IQR of operating profit margins before the depreciation (OMBD) of property, plant & equipment, and before the amortization of acquired intangibles:

 Count = 1026 annual OMBD; Q1 = 5.701%; Median = 9.371%; Trimean = 9.390%; Q3 = 13.117%.

-For comparison, we estimated the reduced-form operating profit markup equation:
+For comparison, I estimated the reduced-form operating profit markup equation:

 S(t) ≈ 316.1 + 1.0731 C(t)

 NW t-Statistics 4.7 335.8